 But Frugalites know that it doesn’t have to be like that.

 We know that the holidays are wonderful, but they sure can be expensive.We don’t want to spend a month’s grocery budget on just one meal.
 Other families are having a tough time financially, because of a job loss, a foreclosure, or exorbitant looming bills they can’t pay.
 When that’s the case, the holidays can be a time for stress instead of enjoyment.

 This is an excerpt from my book, The Ultimate Guide to Frugal Living

-Contrary to what you may think, you don’t have to sell a kidney on the black market to put together a memorable and delicious Thanksgiving dinner.
+Contrary to what you may think, you don’t have to sell a kidney on the black market to put together a memorable, delicious, and thrifty Thanksgiving dinner.
 You can make a lot of it right from your pantry, and other items from reasonably priced groceries at the store.

 If you’ve been building a stockpile, then the food in your pantry contains all sorts of basics for scratch cooking, purchased at the lowest prices available.
 Because of this, you can focus on purchasing only a few special items, like a turkey or a must-have goodie that is a tradition in your family, while you enjoy delicious yet thrifty treats for the rest of your Thanksgiving dinner.

 Break out the vintage cookbooks when looking for creative ways to use your pantry stockpile.
 My favorite cookbook is my old Fanny Farmer cookbook, which was written in 1896 and updated in the early 1900s.

 With these types of recipes, you won’t be scurrying around looking for some of those crazy Martha Stewart-esque gourmet ingredients like the breath of a yellow garden snail, captured during the 2nd full moon of the month.